Activities Menu

 Wednesday Evening: Cycle ride

-As the evening light permits (usually mid April) we begin evening road cycle rides (aka the Wednesday Wobblers!)
+As the evenings last longer and light permits (usually mid April) we begin evening road cycle rides (aka the Wednesday Wobblers!)
 Some runners migrate to the cycling for the summer, whilst others carry on with Hillbillies.
-The rides are planned week to week by members and are around 20 to 25 miles in total starting at 6:00 p.m.
-There is always a brief pub stop for some essential refreshment.

 The Games Barn Map Location